xyzhou1231/xyzhou1231.github.io/_pages/about.md

 <!-- 无人机自主对地攻击评价体系项目 -->
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2023/04-2023/09</div><img src='images/对地打击.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
- **Formation Collaboration Intelligent Tactical Decision Model and Interoperability Design**
+ **Research on the Evaluation System of Autonomous Ground Attack by UAV Combat**
   <br>
-  (Project led by Chengdu Aircraft Design Institute )
+  (Project led by China Flight Test Institute )
 <br>
 - The project evaluates the autonomous ground attack capabilities of unmanned aerial vehicles (UAVs), establishing an assessment model that includes multi-level evaluation indicators for UAVs.
 Utilizing the Analytic Hierarchy Process (AHP), the project established the weightings for the UAV ground attack capability indicators.
 Based on MATLAB, a GUI panel for scoring the autonomous ground attack capabilities of UAVs was designed, forming a more scientific and comprehensive assessment system for these capabilities.
 <br>